gnodking7/Robust-CSP/README.md

 $$G_-(x)x=\lambda(G_-(x)+G_+(x))x$$

-corresponding to the smallest positive eigenvalue.
+corresponding to the smallest positive eigenvalue [6].

 The SCF iteration for solving the correct NEPv is then